hermangroup/docs/wallets/index.rst

 .. image:: android/img/android2.png
     :width: 160 px

-*Dash Android Wallet*
+*Historia Android Wallet*

-.. _dash-ios-wallet:
+.. _historia-ios-wallet:

-Dash iOS Wallet
+Historia iOS Wallet
 ===============

-Dash offers a standalone wallet for iOS, with development supported by the Dash budget.
-The official Dash Wallet supports advanced Dash features such as InstantSend sending and receiving.
+Historia offers a standalone wallet for iOS, with development supported by the Historia budget.
+The official Historia Wallet supports advanced Historia features such as InstantSend sending and receiving.
 You can also scan and display QR codes for quick transfers and backup your wallet using a secure recovery phrase.